-Controls Guidelines System Configu System Configuration Save Configuration Create a backup of the running configuration.
+Controls Guidelines System Config uration Save Configuration Create a backup of the running configuration.
 Delete Select a row in the table and click Delete to delete the backup.

-Restore Select a row in the table and components in the "Include when restoring" column and click Restore to replace the running configuration with the archived configuration.
-User Configuration Save Configuration Create a backup of the running configuration.
+Controls Guidelines Restore Select a row in the table and components in the "Include when restoring" column and click Restore to replace the running configuration with the archived configuration.
+User Configura ation Save Configuration Create a backup of the running configuration.
 Delete Select a row in the table and click Delete to delete the backup.
 Restore Select a row in the table and click Restore to replace the running configuration with the archived configuration.